egonw/bacting/contributing.md

 Developing Bioclipse is not trivial.
 Developing Bacting is easier but still has a learning curve.
 It is recommended to do all code development in branches, allowing others to suggest improvements and generally do peer review.
-If you fork the repository, it is suggested to keep your `master` branch identical to the upstream version.
+If you fork the repository, it is suggested to keep your `main` branch identical to the upstream version.

 ### Porting Bioclipse managers